Lamb Sunday Gravy

 Lamb Sunday Gravy with lamb Italian sausage, tongue and saratoga roast

-A rich pasta sauce made with three different cuts of lamb or goat.
+A rich pasta sauce made with three different cuts of slow braised tender lamb or goat.
 Makes 4-6 generous portions.

 Prep Time45 minutes